ouafcode/alx-low_level_programming/0x02-functions_nested_loops/README.md

 print the last digit number
-prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59. function that prints the 9 times table, starting with 0.
+prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59. function that prints the 9 times table, starting with 0. function that adds two integers and returns the result.